Choosing skincare products can be a challenge, especially if you have skin allergies and sensitivities.

 Why choose olive oil?
 For a host of reasons.

-Absorbent.
-Olive oil is a mild, easily-absorbed oil that is rich in fatty acids and adds moisture to the skin rather than take away natural oils.
+- Absorbent.
+Olive oil is a mild, easily-absorbed oil that is rich in fatty acids and adds moisture to the skin rather than takes away natural oils.
 Olive oil also works as a barrier to dryness, helping skin to contain its natural moisture.

 It is vital to us that we create our products with integrity.
 So we sought out a wonderful olive oil producing company that cares about the things that we care about: